-- Immediately notify the Lifeguard if you suspect you have a missing camper - o Be prepared to give a description of the child (gender, hair, swimming ability, bathing suit, last seen) - o Lifeguards will take charge of any water search - Get all campers, volunteers and staff out of the pool. - Volunteers should stay with campers and keep everyone calm and on their towel - One Staff check the bathroom - One Staff check the ice cream truck area - One Staff check the Beach/Pool grounds, parking lot etc.. - If the camper is still missing, contact the Recreation Supervisor/Parks & Recreation Office - If the person is still missing, contact the Recreation Supervisor at the Parks & Recreation Office (652-7678)
+- Immediately notify the Lifeguard if you suspect you have a missing camper - Be prepared to give a description of the child (gender, hair, swimming ability, bathing suit, last seen) - Lifeguards will take charge of any water search - Call for all the campers to get out of the pool. - One Counselor stay with campers and keep everyone calm and on their towel - One Counselor check the bathroom/ice cream truck area/grounds, etc. - If the camper is still missing, contact the Camp Director and Recreation Supervisor/Parks & Recreation Office